jleung51/data_structures/linked-list_stack-queue/README.md

 To use the linked lists, merge_sort must also be compiled.
 To use the stack and/or queue, linked_list and merge_sort must also be compiled.

+###TODO:
+1. Add improved documentation to the header file.